bmrb-io/PyNMRSTAR/README.md

 corresponding to columns, return the selected tags by row as a list of lists.

+If whole_tag=True return the full tag name along with the tag value, or if dict_result=True, as the tag key.

+If dict_result=True, return the tags as a list of dictionaries in which the tag value points to the tag."""

 #### def `print_tree()`

 Prints a summary, tree style, of the loop.